stellasofia/MealMatcher/README.md

 1. Ensure you have Node.js installed on your system.

-2 .Clone this repository using the following command:
+2. Clone this repository using the following command:
 ```git
 git clone https://github.com/stellasofia/mealmatcher.git
 ```